 We are comparing genomes of different strains of Xcc, X.c. pv. raphani and other X. campestris strains (continuing initial work included in Vania Horta de Passo's PhD thesisLink opens in a new window completed in 2016/17).

-We are studying recent outbreaks of black rot in different crops in the UK - part of this work is funded by the Agriculture and Horticulture Development Board (AHDB).
+We are studying recent outbreaks of black rot in different crops in the UK - part of this work was funded by the Agriculture and Horticulture Development Board (AHDB).
 An example is an outbreak caused by strains of Xcc race 5 in swede (Brassica napus).
 We are also completing work on the characterisation of strains that caused outbreaks in Mauritius.